 The show is presented as a recording of an opera performance, not as a opera recording which happened to be made at a live venue.
 The TV director gives us several important views of the whole theater and the pit during performance and nice whole stage shots.
 These shots tell us that we are in Genoa at the Teatro Carlo Felice.
 In addition, the TV director provides a wide range of mid-distance, short-distance, close up, and extreme close up shots.
 So we get the see the show better than the audience.

-Even though the Arthaus Musik publication of this title is region free, it may not be always be available directly in Region 1.
-A Region 1 release has been published by Kultur with the ASIN of B008VNI9IS.
-Sometimes it's available in Europe as an "import."
-If both are available from your vendor, I would suggest going with Arthaus:
+Even though the Arthaus Musik publication of this title is region free, it may not always be available from vendors in Region A. Another release, probably aimed at Region A, has been published by Kultur with slightly different package artwork seen below:

 Sorry, there are many YT videos, but all are in SD and don't do this title justice.